Functional differential equation: Application

 Functional differential equations have been used in models that determine future behavior of a certain phenomenon determined by the present and the past.
-Future behavior of phenomena, described by the solutions of ODEs, assumes that behavior is independent of the past.
+This contrasts with the solutions of ODEs, which assume that behavior is independent of the past.
 However, there can be many situations that depend on past behavior.

 FDEs are applicable for models in multiple fields, such as medicine, mechanics, biology, and economics.
-FDEs have been used in research for heat-transfer, signal processing, evolution of a species, traffic flow and study of epidemics.
+FDEs have been used in research for heat transfer, signal processing, evolution of a species, traffic flow as well as the study of epidemics.